jaybrecht/ENPM673-Project1/README.md

 # How it Works
-For a more detailed overview of program functionality and processes, please read our report (ENPM673_Project1.pdf)
+For a more detailed overview of program functionality and processes, please read our report (Report.pdf)

 # Videos